American poet Louise Gluck awarded Nobel Prize for Literature

 — The Nobel Prize (@NobelPrize) October 8, 2020

-After the academy revamped itself in a bid to regain the trust of the Nobel Foundation, two laureates were named last year, with the 2018 prize going to Poland’s Olga Tokarczuk and the 2019 award to Austria’s Peter Handke.
+After the academy revamped itself in a bid to regain the trust of the Nobel Foundation, two laureates were named in 2019, with the 2018 prize going to Poland’s Olga Tokarczuk and the 2019 award to Austria’s Peter Handke.

 Handke’s prize caused a storm of protest: A strong supporter of the Serbs during the 1990s Balkan wars, he has been called an apologist for Serbian war crimes.